 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Store your new, unused medicine pen in the refrigerator, in the original carton, and protect it from light.
-Do not freeze liraglutide, and do not use the medicine if it has been frozen.
+Store your new, unused medicine pen in its original carton in the refrigerator.
+Protect it from light.
+Do not freeze liraglutide, or use it if it has been frozen.
 You may store the opened medicine pen in the refrigerator or at room temperature for 30 days.
 Throw away any unused medicine after 30 days.

-It is very important that your doctor check your progress at regular visits to make sure that liraglutide is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that liraglutide is working properly.
 Blood and urine tests may be needed to check for unwanted effects.